Chemistry: Chemical Sciences

 Study abroad and internship opportunities

-The School of Chemistry has exchange agreements with a large number of universities and research institutes where students may carry out their final-year research projects, in places such as Vienna, Berlin, Bologna, Toulouse, and Utrecht, North America and Australia.
+The School of Chemistry has exchange agreements with a large number of universities and research institutes where students may carry out their final-year Capstone research projects, in places such as Vienna, Berlin, Bologna, Toulouse, and Utrecht, North America and Australia.
 A limited number of places are also available in China.
 The areas of research are wide-ranging, including cancer chemotherapy and DNA chemistry, device fabrication and materials processing, homogeneous catalysis, supramolecular chemistry and computational chemistry.
-Between 3rd and 4th year, some students also take a year-long internship in a pharmaceutical company to enhance their knowledge of chemistry and their practical skills.
+Between third and fourth year, some students also take a year-long internship in a pharmaceutical company to enhance their knowledge of chemistry and their practical skills.

 “In school, I always enjoyed chemistry and wanted to study it in college.
 But I felt like I didn’t know enough about other sciences to commit to chemistry yet, so the general science course in Trinity was perfect for me.
 Studying in a world-class university and being taught by brilliant researchers has been a fantastic experience and after two years of general science, I knew for certain that I wanted to do chemistry.
 Chemistry to me means trying to understand the world at a very detailed level and apply that knowledge, for example in drugs or new materials.
 I love how complex phenomena can be understood at a molecular level and being a chemist has definitely changed my outlook on the world.”